 TGbe editor: Please update this clause as shown below:

+AF.1 Introduction

+This annex provides several examples each intended to illustrate details of a specific feature within MLO,.

+AF.2 Advertisement of multi-link information

+AF.2.1 Example of complete profile carried in a Basic Multi-Link element

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.2.2 Examples of inheritance in a Multi-Link element

+AF.2.2.1 Inheritance in a Basic Multi-Link element

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.2.2.2 Inheritance in a Probe Request Multi-Link element

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.3 Contents of Management frames during MLO discovery and setup

+AF.3.1 Management frames originating from an affiliated non-AP STA

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.3.2 Management frames originating from an affiliated AP that is not a member of a multiple BSSID set

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.

+AF.3.3 Management frames originating from an affiliated AP that is a member of a multiple BSSID set

 TGbe editor: Please populate this clause based on the instructions provided in later part of this document.